hurbes/social/readme.md

 Each service is isolated, ensuring that we can scale, update, and maintain them independently.
 This isolation enhances fault tolerance, as a failure in one service won't necessarily bring down the entire system.

+### Improvements

+1. **Code Clean Up**: Ensuring that the codebase is clean, well-documented, and adheres to best practices.
+This includes removing redundant code, improving naming conventions, and ensuring consistent formatting.
+2. **Better Code Sharability**: Refactoring code to make it more modular and reusable across different parts of the application.
+This includes creating utility functions, common modules, and shared components.
+3. **Better HTTP Error Handling**: Implementing more robust error handling mechanisms to provide meaningful error messages and handle edge cases gracefully.
+This includes using middleware to catch and handle errors globally.
+4. **Database Clean Up Service**: Creating a service that periodically cleans up stale or unused data from the database to ensure optimal performance and storage management.

+### Caveats

+1. **Enabled Duplicate and Auto Infinite Scroll on Feed**: Demonstrated cached pagination by enabling duplicate posts and auto infinite scroll.
+This was done to showcase the efficiency of our caching strategy.
+2. **Auto JWT Refresh Disabled**: To highlight our authentication and security aspects, auto JWT refresh has been disabled.
+This allows us to demonstrate the manual refresh flow and the importance of secure token management.

 ### Why MongoDB?

 MongoDB is our NoSQL database of choice.
 Why?
 Let's break it down: